ojeytonwilliams/visualizer/tasks.md

 Aim for simplicity (e.g. using minimal configuration), modularity (e.g. collect related functionality in modules and expose minimal apis).

 Write tests first.
 When implementing any feature, first specify that feature with tests.
+Any implementation should be the bare minimum.
+For example, if testing the `add` function in a `maths` module, `add` should be defined as `function add() {}`.
+Just enough that it can be tested.

-Having created the tests, stop!
+After creating the tests, stop!

 Use vitest for tests.